José Mourinho: 2022–23: Back-to-back European finals

 In his second transfer window at Roma to prepare for the 2022–23 season, due to UEFA's Financial Fair Play regulations, the club only spent €7 million in the market with incomings players being signed by free transfers and loans, including Turkish defender Zeki Çelik from Lille, the Serbians Nemanja Matić and Mile Svilar, and Italian striker Andrea Belotti on free transfers, and Dutch midfielder Georginio Wijnaldum on loan from Paris Saint-Germain.
 The most notable signing of Roma's transfer window was the acquisition of Argentine forward Paulo Dybala on a free transfer after his contract with Juventus had expired.

 The club began their league season with a 1–0 away win over Salernitana on 14 August 2022.
-Afterwards, Roma embarked on a four-game unbeaten streak, before suffering their first defeat of the season, losing 4–0 against Udinese, on 4 September, marking Mourinho's largest defeat in his Serie A's career and the third time that he had lost with a margin of more than four goals in a top-flight league match in his career.
+Afterwards, Roma embarked on a four-game unbeaten streak, before suffering their first defeat of the season, losing 4–0 against Udinese, on 4 September, marking Mourinho's largest defeat in his Serie A's career and the third time that he had lost with a margin of four or more goals in a top-flight league match in his career.
 After the match, he said that he "preferred losing one match 4–0 than four matches 1–0".
 On 1 October, Roma recorded their first win against Inter since February 2017.

 Prior to deadline day, following Wijnaldum's injury and the departures of Matías Viña and Nicolò Zaniolo, with the latter falling out with the club's hierarchy, Roma delved into the winter transfer market to sign Norwegian forward Ola Solbakken on a free transfer, Guinean midfielder Mady Camara on loan from Olympiacos and Spanish defender Diego Llorente on loan from Leeds United.
 On 1 February 2023, Roma were knocked out of the Coppa Italia, losing 2–1 at home to Cremonese.
 On 28 February, Roma was beaten again by Cremonese, the latter's first win in Serie A in 27 years.
 After drawing with Juventus earlier in the season, a 1–0 win over them at Stadio Olimpico on 5 March meant for the first time that Roma stayed unbeaten against Juventus in a Serie A season since 2003–04 campaign.